Your Federal Student Aid ID

-To ensure the quickest, most accurate filing of your FAFSA, you should sign it electronically.
+To ensure the quickest, most accurate filing of your FAFSA, you should sign it electronically with your Federal Student Aid ID.
 You will also need this ID to gain access to various information on federal websites in the future.

 - You will be working on a master’s or doctorate program

 (such as an M.A., M.B.A., M.D., J.D., or Ph.D., etc.) during

 the 2018-2019 school year (this is not applicable to students

 - You were married on or before the date you applied for aid.

 - You have children who will receive more than half of their

 support from you from July 1, 2018 through June 30, 2019.